-Jordan said children’s issues are important to him because as a practicing attorney, Jordan represented children in court who suffered alleged abuse or neglect.
+Jordan said children’s issues are important to him because as a practicing attorney, he represented children in court who suffered alleged abuse or neglect.

 “We’re improving the foster care system.
 We’ve had a big focus on that these past three years,” Jordan said.

 Additionally, Jordan helped sponsor a campus free speech bill in 2017.
 Jordan said this bill prevents the administration from being able to take sides on free speech issues.